 Walla Walla University believes that insurance is extremely important for all students.
-Because of this we want to connect you with resources to best provide for your insurance needs, including access to physician services in Walla Walla.
+All undergraduate and graduate students (including international students) must be covered by a health insurance plan.
+Students are responsible for obtaining and maintaining their health insurance.
 The University Health Clinic is run by Providence Medical Group, so be sure to check your health insurance plan to see if they are in-network providers, or consider other health insurance plans via the links below.

 For residents on our campuses visit these online marketplaces to compare and enroll in health insurance:

 For non-Washington US residents: research your state health insurance exchange and purchase a policy with “out of network” benefits or purchase a “multi-state plan”.
 More information about health plans and exchanges can be found at www.healthcare.gov

 For international students: International students are required to have Health and Accident insurance.
 Purchasing health insurance for the United States can be overwhelming.
 Walla Walla University encourages you to review the policy carefully to include medical evacuation and repatriation benefits.

 Excess Student Accident Insurance

 Walla Walla University covers all registered undergraduate, graduate, and doctoral students with excess accident insurance with a $5,000 limit.
 Students injured while on a WWU campus, in campus-owned housing, or participating in off-campus University-sponsored activities (excluding intercollegiate athletic accidents) may complete a Non-Work-Related Accident/Incident Report form and the A-G Excess Student Accident Claim Form and provide them to Risk & Safety Management for authorization prior to filing a claim and submitting to A-G Administrators.